Pancho Coimbre: Early years

 Francisco Coimbre was born in Coamo, Puerto Rico, to Guillermo Coimbre and Zoila Atiles.
-Upon his birth, he was inscribed as a resident of Arroyo in his birth certificate, following a common practice at the time.
+He was one of five siblings, along Abelardo Aurelio, Cándido, Angela and Luisa.
+Coimbre was born at José I. Quintón Street in Coamo on January 29, 1909.
+Initially he lived with Cándido at Aguirre in Salinas.
+He was inscribed as a resident of Arroyo in his birth certificate, following a common practice at the time.
 In 1922, he moved to Ponce along his mother, in order to live closer to his sister, Angela Coimbre.
+He began attending Castillo School and developed an interest in inter-school tournaments.
 There he began playing baseball under the training and supervision of Miguel Caratini and Antonio Gordan, two hall of famers in the local league.
+On November 3, 1924, Coimbre won his first game as a pitcher with final scores of 5:2.
+At the age of 17, he played at the Parada 8 League hitting 4–5 in a game for Ponce against the San Juan Athletics.

 His first accomplishments in sports were in track and field, where he competed in the 50-yard dash, eventually developing his skills in other aspects of the sport.
 He continued practicing this sport while attending high school.
 Later he was transferred to another educational institution in Caguas, Puerto Rico, but when he tried to participate in an athletic competition he was denied permission because he was classified in a different division on the records of Puerto Rico's Instruction Department.
 This event led to a court case which marked the first time in Puerto Rico that a court hearing was scheduled for a case involving sports.
 He subsequently transferred to Ponce High School, where the Instruction Department tried to have him removed of the athleticism team based on allegations that he had received payment as a student-athlete.
 Judge Roberto Tood Jr. determined that the evidence against Coimbre was insufficient during the hearing and the case was dropped.